ADS-Facy/VehicleDynamicsIITJ/README.md

 # VehicleDynamicsIITJ
-Study of Vehicles and its analysis
+Study of Vehicles and its Analysis
+1) Longitudinal Analysis
+2) Braking Analysis
+3) Cruise Control
+4) PID Controls